kusnier/dotfiles/README.md

 ## Speedup vim

-With each new module in vim/bundles the startup becomes slower.
+With each new module in vim/bundle the startup becomes slower.

-To speedup the startup i have created a script to copy all bundles in a merged folder (bundles.merged).
+To speedup the startup i have created a script to copy all bundles in a merged folder (bundle.merged).

 After this merge the merged version is copied to RAM (Linux: /dev/shm).